 - Wipes that exhibit only the hazardous characteristic of ignitability when containing one or more non-listed solvents.

-I have also included below, information on what the criteria are for meeting the Characteristic of ignitability.
+I have also included information on what the criteria are for meeting the characteristics of ignitability.
 The soiled towels would be a solid (not a liquid) so would need to meet the requirements in (2) below.

 261.21 Characteristic of ignitability.